Table Of Contents

-- An order number barcode on the Single Scan packing slip is scanned to load the order and to list all of the products to be picked for the order onto the Pack tab in Order Lookup Mode.
+- An order number barcode on the Single Scan packing slip is scanned to load the order and to list all of the products to be picked for the order onto the Scan button on the Scan-to-Ship tab.

 - Items for the order are picked.
 As each item is picked the item's barcode is scanned.